Atulmanandhar/DishDeck/README.md

 # DishDeck

 DishDeck is an iOS app that allows users to add and view tasty food recipes.
-Users can view, add , delete recipes and easily track ingredients requried for all their favourite recipes they want to cook.
+Users can view, add ,delete recipes and easily track ingredients requried for all their favourite recipes they want to cook.

 ## Group C (Cross-Section)